Mandrill

 The mandrill (Mandrillus sphinx) is a large Old World monkey native to west central Africa.
 It is one of the most colorful mammals in the world, with red and blue skin on its face and posterior.
 The species is sexually dimorphic, as males have a larger body, longer canine teeth and brighter coloring.
-Its closest living relative is the drill with which it shares the genus Mandrillus.
+Its closest living relative is the drill, with which it shares the genus Mandrillus.
 Both species were traditionally thought to be baboons, but further evidence has shown that they are more closely related to white-eyelid mangabeys.

 Mandrills mainly live in tropical rainforests but will also travel across savannas.
 They are active during the day and spend most of their time on the ground.
-Their preferred foods are fruit and seeds, but mandrills will consume leaves, piths, mushrooms, and animals from insects to juvenile antelope.
+Their preferred foods are fruit and seeds, but mandrills will consume leaves, piths, mushrooms, and animals from insects to juvenile bay duiker.
 Mandrills live in large, stable groups known as "hordes" which can number in the hundreds.
 Females form the core of these groups, while adult males are solitary and only reunite with the larger groups during the breeding season.
 Dominant males have the most vibrant colors and fattest flanks and rumps, and have the most success siring young.

 The mandrill is classified as vulnerable on the IUCN Red List.
 Its biggest threats are habitat destruction and hunting for bushmeat.
 Gabon is considered the stronghold for the species.
 Its habitat has declined in Cameroon and Equatorial Guinea, while its range in the Republic of the Congo is limited.